 Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

-And the nation's leading radio talk show is all yours.
+The nation's leading radio talk show is all yours.

-Live from the Southern Command in Sunny South Florida.
+It's Friday, live from the Southern Command in sunny South Florida.

-Yes, and we always look forward to open line Friday.
+Yes, and we always look forward to Open Line Friday.

-We uh we do not have very many restrictions on Friday, not nearly as many as we have the rest of the week.
+You never know what's going to happen because when we go to the phones, the callers on the program, we do not have very many restrictions on Friday, not nearly as many as we have the rest of the week.

 I'll even talk about it if I don't care about it.